Vauxhall Ellesmere Port

-Vauxhall Ellesmere Port is a motor vehicle assembly plant, located in the town of Ellesmere Port, south of the Wirral Peninsula in Cheshire, England.
+Vauxhall Ellesmere Port is a motor vehicle assembly plant, located in the town of Ellesmere Port, in Cheshire West & Chester, United Kingdom.
 It has always built small/medium Vauxhall/Opel vehicles, including the Vauxhall Viva and Opel/Vauxhall Astra.
 It is owned by the global car manufacturer Stellantis.

 Background

 In 1070, William the Conqueror granted the lands of Hooton adjoining the River Mersey to Adam de Aldithly.
 Eventually they passed to the Stanley family through a series of marriages.
 After the Battle of Bosworth, Hooton had a new hall and the first Lord Derby in Lancashire.
 A second half-timbered hall was built in 1488.

 A third Italian-style hall was constructed circa 1778, but this later sold to cover the Stanley family's gambling debts in 1850.
 The hall was bought by a Mr. Naylor, a wealthy Liverpool banker, for 82,000 guineas.

 RAF Hooton Park

 British participation in World War I was declared on 4 August 1914.
 The British War Department requisitioned the estate for use as an army training ground.

 Allocating the site to the Royal Flying Corps as a training aerodrome for pilots, the War Department built one single and three double aircraft hangars, which were completed in 1917.

 The airfield closed in 1957 after the disbandment of the Royal Auxiliary Air Force, with the site sold to Vauxhall Motors.